FilipSulich/multi-scale-modeling/Assignment4/readme.md

             if(pathogen_chemical_level > threshold_two AND cell is not pathogen) then
                 decrease cell wall stifness (for exmaple 2.5 - pathogen_chemical_level)
             else
-                set the cell call stifness to some baseline value (in the code its stifness_inf = 2.5)
+                set the cell wall stifness to some baseline value (in the code its stifness_inf = 2.5)
 ```